googleinterns/zetasql-lint/docs/checks.md

 ```
 **Linter Output**
 ```
-In line 4, column 16: Each statement should end with a semicolon ';'
+In line 4, column 16: Each statement should end with a semicolon ';' [statement-semicolon]
 ```
 ## consistent-letter-case
 Checks if every keyword, either all uppercase or all lowercase.